 - Whether the solution requires a change in the existing floor plan, an addition to your home or both

 Avoid Superficial Design Distractions: Choices concerning design style, colors, furniture and accessories are secondary and can wait.
-As you browse Pinterest and other home remodeling sites for home addition and floor plan ideas, don’t get wowed by the superficial.
+As you browse Pinterest and other inspiration and home remodeling sites for home addition and floor plan ideas, don’t get wowed by the superficial.

 Did you know?
 One of the most common reasons for remodeling project delays and cost overruns is homeowners changing their mind about the kind of upgrade they want in the middle of the project.

 Stay laser-focused on how your updated space will be used and whether it will solve your current layout and space limitations and challenges. — That’s what ultimately will determine if your floor plan change and/or addition fulfills your purposes – its structure.
 Finishing the updated space to suit your style is the easy part, and you’ll want to change it over time.
 The structure won’t change – not without major headaches and additional costs.

 Top 5 Floor Plan Change Options without an Addition